yeoman/yeoman.io/README.md

 Home to the Yeoman.io site.
 Made with [Jekyll](https://github.com/mojombo/jekyll/), a static generator in Ruby.

+## Attention

+If you want to create an issue about something of Yeoman's website you are in the right place!
+But if the problem is with Yeoman's source code, please visit [this repository](https://github.com/yeoman/yeoman).

 ## Getting started

 The best way to install Jekyll is via RubyGems: